 - Your creditor can increase the interest rate on your debt.
 If you owe an organization money, they’re in charge, not you.
 This means they can up your interest rate at any time, and all they need to do is send you a letter to let you know they’ve done so.
 Many students are lured into large debts with super low interest rates, like 0% to 3%, when their in school, only to see that number jump to 5% or more after graduation.

-It’s for this reason it’s often better to opt for aggressively killing your debt before you invest.
+For this reason, it’s often better to opt for aggressively killing your debt before you focus on investing.

 Is your debt balance above $20,000?